Donut Holes

 Why I love this recipe

 - Only four ingredients!
-All you need is flour, yogurt, powdered sugar, and milk.
-The dough itself is essentially my greek yogurt dough except using vanilla yogurt instead of plain.
+The dough itself is essentially my Greek yogurt dough, except for using vanilla yogurt instead of plain.

-- Easy, flexible, and fun.
+- Flexible and fun.
 My base recipe makes a handful of old-fashioned glazed donut holes.
 Enjoy them as-is, or have fun with the flavors!
-There are plenty of customization ideas to play with in the Variations section below.

 You can make the donut holes of your dreams by experimenting with the flavors in the dough and the decorations.
 Here are some ideas to get you started: